-Due to the intense media coverage of high profile historic sex offence cases in recent years, there has been a significant increase in the investigations and prosecutions into such crimes.
+Due to the intense media coverage of high profile historic sex abuse cases in recent years, there has been a significant increase in the investigations and prosecutions into such crimes.

-In situations like this, where the public interest and media attention is strong, it is especially important for criminal defence lawyers to take a robust approach when presenting the Defendant’s version of events and to ensure their rights are protected.
+In situations like this, where the public interest and media attention is strong, it is especially important for historic sexual abuse defence lawyers to take a robust approach when presenting the Defendant’s version of events and to ensure their rights are protected.

-Historic Sexual Offence Legal Advice - Seek representation at the earliest stage possible
+Historic Sexual Offence Legal Advice - Seek legal representation at the earliest stage possible

 Historic sexual offence cases are treated very seriously by the police and the Courts.
 They are inevitably complex, due to the sensitive nature of the acts complained of and because more often than not, a considerable amount of time has passed since the alleged offences occurred.